Constraints of dynamical dark energy models from different observational datasets: Results

-The values of ${\sigma }_{8}$ in $\Lambda$CDM are also completely consistent across the three datasets.
-Changing only the SNIa has little impact on the ${\sigma }_{8}$ constraint.
-Taking CMB+BAO+Union3 as an example, ${\sigma }_{8}$ = $0.8060\pm0.0056$.
-Compared to the value ${\sigma }_{8}$ = $0.811\pm0.006$ under the Planck PR3 TTTEEE+lowE+lensing \cite{Planck:2018vyg}, the difference is minimal, just 0.61$\sigma$.
-Compared to the ${\sigma }_{8}$ value of $0.819\pm0.015$ obtained from the combination of ACT DR6 and BAO (6df and SDSS) \cite{ACT:2023kun}, there is a 0.81$\sigma$ discrepancy.
+The change of ${\sigma }_{8}$ is also not obvious.
+Taking CMB+BAO+Union3 as an example, we find that the value of ${\sigma }_{8}$ is $0.8054_{-0.0063}^{+0.0054}$ at 68\% C.L..
+Compared to the value ${\sigma }_{8}$ = $0.811\pm0.006$ under Planck PR3, the difference is minimal, just 0.69$\sigma$.
+Compared to the ${\sigma }_{8}$ value of $0.819\pm0.015$ obtained from the combination of ACT DR6 and BAO (6df and SDSS) \cite{ACT:2023kun}, there is a 0.85$\sigma$ discrepancy.
 Compared with ${\sigma }_{8}$ = $0.783_{-0.092}^{+0.073}$ from DES-Y3 \cite{DES:2021bvc, DES:2021vln}, the difference is 0.31$\sigma$.
 Although the difference between our result and DES-Y3 is reduced, it is mainly because the error bar of the data provided by DES-Y3 is too large, which leads to broad constraints.
 Our results in $\Lambda$CDM do not provide new implications for the ${\sigma }_{8}$ tension.